-137 An example of case 1 was hurricane Isabel (2003), which resulted in the second higher water level ever recorded in Norfolk (Fig. 2).
-This hurricane made landfall near Cape Hatteras, NC, and 138 moved northwest south of the Chesapeake Bay (Fig. 1), wind gusts of ~30 m/s near Norfolk (Fig. 4b) 139 140 caused a large storm surge that lasted a few hours (Fig. 4a); fortunately, the storm passed during the Neap tide period, so the addition of the high tide was minimal.
-An example of case 2 is hurricane 141 Joaquin (2015), which looped in the South Atlantic Bight and stayed offshore for a long time without 142 ever making a landfall (Fig. 1).
-However, the storm winds disturbed the flow of the GS (winds west of 143 the storm blowing southward against the GS flow), as seen in the low transport of the Florida Current 144 (blue line; days 270 and 280 in Fig. 5b).
-Because of the GS-coastal sea level relation discussed before 145 (Ezer, 2016; Ezer and Atkinson, 2017; Ezer et al., 2017), sea level rose (red line in Fig. 5b) when GS 146 transport dropped, causing a couple of weeks with flooding in Norfolk almost every high tide (Fig. 5a).
-147 148 An example of case 3 is the impact of hurricane Matthew (October 2016; see its track in Fig. 1) on flooding in the Virginia Beach area- when elevated water levels were combined with enormous amount 149 of rain, streets could not drain and stayed flooded for a long period of time (in other regions along the 150 151 South Carolina coast direct storm surge was a major factor in the flooding).
-The disturbance that Matthew caused to the flow of the GS can be seen in Fig. 6, from an operational atmosphere-ocean 152 forecast model.
-When the eye of the storm was near the coast of south Florida, the storm broke the path 153 of the flow, separating the Florida Current exiting the Gulf of Mexico from the downstream GS.
-For 154 more details on the impact of hurricane Matthew see the recent study of Ezer et al. (2017).
-In the next 155 section analysis of many other storms will be analyzed to detect those that may have affected the GS.
-156
+An example of case 1 was hurricane Isabel (2003), which resulted in the second higher water 152 level ever recorded in Norfolk (Fig. 2).
+This hurricane made landfall near Cape Hatteras, NC, and 153 moved northwest south of the Chesapeake Bay (Fig. 1).
+Wind gusts of ~30 m/s near Norfolk (Fig. 4b) 154 caused a large storm surge that lasted a few hours (Fig. 4a); fortunately, the storm passed during the 155 Neap tide period, so the addition of the high tide was minimal.
+An example of case 2 is hurricane 156 157 Joaquin (2015), which looped in the South Atlantic Bight and stayed offshore for a long time without ever making a landfall (Fig. 1).
+However, the storm winds disturbed the flow of the GS (winds west of 158 the storm blowing southward against the GS flow), as seen in the low transport of the Florida Current 159 160 (blue line; days 270 and 280 in Fig. 5b).
+Because of the GS-coastal sea level relation discussed before

+(Ezer, 2016; Ezer and Atkinson, 2017; Ezer et al., 2017), sea level rose (red line in Fig. 5b) when GS 161 transport dropped, causing a couple of weeks with flooding in Norfolk almost every high tide (Fig. 5a).
+162 An example of case 3 is the impact of hurricane Matthew (October 2016; see its track in Fig. 1) on 163 flooding in the Hampton Roads area (http://wavy.com/2016/10/08/deadly-hurricane-matthew-soaks-164 hampton-roads-north-carolina/).
+When elevated water levels were combined with enormous amount of 165 rain, streets could not drain and stayed flooded for a long period of time (in other regions along the 166 South Carolina coast direct storm surge was a major factor in the flooding).
+The disturbance that 167 Matthew caused to the flow of the GS can be seen in Fig. 6, from an operational atmosphere-ocean 168 forecast model.
+When the eye of the storm was near the coast of south Florida, the storm broke the path 169 of the flow, separating the Florida Current exiting the Gulf of Mexico from the downstream GS.
+For 170 171 more details on the impact of hurricane Matthew see the recent study of Ezer et al. (2017).
+In the next section analysis of many other storms will be analyzed to detect those that may have affected the GS.
+172

-3.3 The impact of Tropical Storms and Hurricanes on the Florida Current.
+174 3.3 The impact of Tropical Storms and Hurricanes on the Florida Current.